Department : Dallas Count Juvenile Department

 Is this program fully affiliated with one or more doctoral programs?
 Yes

 Is this program partially affiliated with one or more doctoral programs?
-No
+Yes

-Details of the above affiliations The DCJD Internship is affiliated with Southern Methodist University (SMU), the University of North Texas (UNT), and the Chicago School of Professional Psychology (CSPP) for practicum placements through affiliation agreements.
-These affiliations provide for up to 8 positions.
+Details of the above affiliations The DCJD Internship has Affiliation Agreements for Practicum with Southern Methodist University (SMU), the University of North Texas (UNT), Texas Women's University (TWU) and the Chicago School of Professional Psychology (CSPP).
+These affiliations allow for up to 6 positions.

 Internship Application Process